Volunteer Allocation Team

 BE A PART OF OUR VOLUNTEER ALLOCATIONS TEAM!

-Each year United Way of West Alabama relies on more than 100 Volunteer Allocation Team members to help make decisions about what community programs will be a good investment of United Way dollars.
-VAT members increase program accountability to donors of United Way by requiring agencies to define how donor funds will be spent.
-Between May and September, volunteers convene to discuss agency allocation requests and determine whether funds requested will be a good investment of United Way dollars.
+Each year United Way of West Alabama relies on more than 140 Volunteer Allocation Team members to help make decisions about what community programs will be a good investment of United Way dollars.
+VAT members increase program accountability to donors of United Way by requiring our 30 partner agencies to define how donor funds will be spent.
+Between May and September, volunteers convene to discuss agency funding requests and determine whether the funds requested will be a good investment of United Way dollars.
 Your Allocation Panel will be chaired by a volunteer who will guide you through the process.
 In addition, United Way Allocation Staff will provide training and general assistance to the panel.

-The 2021 Volunteer Allocation Team (VAT) of United Way of West Alabama is currently reviewing grants.
-This Committee plays a vital part in the fulfillment of United Way’s mission, as they make important decisions about how the United Way’s money is spent in our community.
-By participating on the committee, not only will you meet some wonderful volunteers, but you will also become deeply aware of the services provided by a few of our agencies.
+The 2023 Volunteer Allocation Team (VAT) of United Way of West Alabama is currently accepting nominations to serve.
+This group plays a vital part in the fulfillment of United Way’s mission, as they make important decisions about how the United Way’s money is spent in our community.
+By participating on the VAT, not only will you meet some wonderful volunteers, but you will also become deeply aware of the services provided by a few of our agencies.

 Volunteering has never been easier.
 This year’s site visits take place between May - September.
-You are only committed to a 1 1/2-hour orientation-week 1, 2-hour pre-meeting-week 2 and 4-hours for site visits in 1 day-week 3, for a total of 8 hours.
+You are only committed to a 1.5-hour orientation for new members that takes place in April, a 2-hour preliminary meeting, and a 5-hours site visit day, for a total of 8.5 hours.

 Volunteer Job Description